altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 # Different Testing Frameworks
 Akka’s own test suite is written using ScalaTest, which also shines through in documentation examples.
-- However, the TestKit and its facilities do not depend on that framework,
+- However, the `TestKit` and its facilities do not depend on that framework,
 - you can essentially use whichever suits your development style best.

 This section contains a collection of known gotchas with some other frameworks,
 - which is by no means exhaustive and does not imply endorsement or special support.
 When you need it to be a trait

-If for some reason it is a problem to inherit from TestKit due to it being a concrete class instead of a trait,
+If for some reason it is a problem to inherit from `TestKit` due to it being a concrete class instead of a trait,
-- there’s TestKitBase:
+- there’s `TestKitBase`:

 ```scala
 import akka.testkit.TestKitBase